top of page

 A passionate interpreter of oratorio and concert repertoire, Veronica has performed with the MONTREAL BACH FESTIVAL in performances of J.S.
 Bach’s ST. JOHN PASSION under the direction of Julian Prégardien.
 In addition, Veronica has been a favorite guest soloist of the esteemed Montreal-based Cantabile Chorale and Orchestra in performances including J. S. Bach’s CHRISTMAS ORATORIO, W. A. Mozart’s CORONATION MASS, J. Haydn’s LORD NELSON MASS, G.F.
 Handel’s MESSIAH, L. Beethoven’s MASS IN C MAJOR, OP.
 86, F. Mendelssohn's ELIJAH and most recently in W.A.
 Mozart’s REQUIEM IN D MINOR, K. 626.

 A native of New York, Veronica was raised in a family of professional opera singers and comes from deeply rooted musical traditions.
-Veronica holds a Masters in Music of Opera and Voice Performance (McGill University’s Schulich School of Music), a Bachelor of Arts in Art History (McMaster University) and Performance Diploma from the Pre-College Division (Manhattan School of Music) in French Horn and Piano.
+Veronica holds a Masters in Music of Opera and Voice Performance (McGill University’s Schulich School of Music), Masters in Business Administration in Arts Entrepreneurship (The Global Leaders Institute for Arts Innovation), a Bachelor of Arts in Art History (McMaster University) and Performance Diploma from the Pre-College Division (Manhattan School of Music) in French Horn and Piano.

-Veronica Pollicino is on the Voice Faculty of the Music Institute of Long Island (2020) and a jury member of the Charleston International Music Competition (2022).
+Veronica Pollicino is a jury member of the Charleston International Music Competition (2022).

 bottom of page